The 2026 Global Edition of the Open Science Retreat will take place on April 7-11, 2026.

 The community at CAT has a long history of thinking about how to instigate radical change in complex environments.
 We’re looking forward to learning more about the history and future of CAT, and thinking about where the interests of our communities overlap and where we might be able to collaborate.

-Over the years the CAT community has created a beautiful space which should provide an excellent container for us to connect, work together, and recharge.
-The site is set in woodland, so we’ll be able to go on walks from the door, or work outdoors if the weather is good.
+Over the years, the CAT community has cultivated a wonderful space that offers the perfect setting for us to connect, collaborate, and recharge.
+Settled in woodlands, the site invites us to step into nature for refreshing walks right from our doors or to work outdoors.
 CAT has also been a space for innovative and sustainable architecture experimentation for many years, and so the buildings are beautiful and fascinating in equal parts!

 Travel